 Complying with CDD requirements:

-- Identifying Individuals: Collect their name, address, telephone and fax numbers, e-mail address, signature, date and place of birth, details on their profession and other occupations, including the name of their employer.
+• Identifying individuals and verifying their identities: Collect their name, address, telephone and fax numbers, e-mail address, signature, date and place of birth, details on their profession and other occupations, including the name of their employer.
+The customer’s identity shall be verified on the basis of documents, data or information obtained from a reliable and independent source.
+For non-face-to-face identification, two methods prevail: real-time video selfie or video interview.

-- Identifying entities: Collect their name, registration number, office address, location of the head or main office, telephone numbers, fax numbers, e-mail address, the members of the board of directors, the persons that are duly authorised to operate the accounts of the company and act on behalf of the company, the registered shareholders, the business profile of the company.
+• Identification and verification of legal entities: Collect their name, registration number, office address, location of the head or main office, telephone numbers, fax numbers, e-mail address, the members of the board of directors, the persons that are duly authorized to operate the accounts of the company and act on behalf of the company, the registered shareholders, the business profile of the company.

 Penalties for non-compliance: An administrative fine of up to €200,000 ($235,250).
 In case the offense continues, an additional administrative fine of up to €1,000 ($1170) is imposed for each day.